vivid-planet/comet/.changeset/rare-crabs-burn.md

 "@comet/cms-api": minor
 ---

-Allow overriding `strategyName` in `createStaticCredentialsBasicStrategy`
+Require `strategyName` in `createStaticCredentialsBasicStrategy`

-The `strategyName` is then used as SystemUser which allows to react on different system users (e.g. activate logging)
+The `strategyName` is then used as SystemUser which allows to distinguish between different system users (e.g. activate logging)